pScheduler Disk-to-Disk Tests

 See pscheduler task disk-to-disk –help for a full list of options

-Configuring pSConfig and MaDDash
+Configuring pSConfig and Grafana

 You can add disk-to-disk tests to a pSConfig template.
 There is a lot of flexibility in how you define your tests, but one example can be found here: https://raw.githubusercontent.com/perfsonar/perfsonar-dev-mesh/master/psconfig/gridftp.json